-Happy Wheels came out in 2010 and took the web-browser gaming world by storm with its wild mechanics, bizarre characters, and elaborate user-created levels.
-Still available in its original form today, you can explore the ingenious levels created by players and try out the various characters.
+Happy Wheels emerged in 2010, taking the browser gaming world by storm with its wild mechanics, bizarre characters, and elaborate user-created levels.
+Still available in its original form today, you can explore the ingenious levels created by players and try out various characters in the game.

 You can play through a variety of original and user-created levels in Happy Wheels.
 There's a countless selection to choose from, some of which are easier to play through with certain characters.
 Depending on the level, you could find yourself riding your wheelchair through someone's stomach or plowing through a forest on an angry cat.